-Have you ever found yourself suddenly awake at three o’clock, exhausted but unable to sleep, rolling over and over in your head what could happen tomorrow?
-Or maybe you see a call come in from your mother, and you immediately start thinking of all the things she could possibly be calling about before you even pick up the phone.
-Your thoughts get fuzzy, you feel anxious and unsettled, and would do almost anything to get rid of that feeling.
+Have you ever found yourself suddenly awake at three o’clock in the morning facing anxiety?
+You may be exhausted but unable to sleep.
+Suddenly you are rolling over and over in your head what could happen tomorrow?
+Or maybe you see a call come in from your mother, and immediately start thinking of all the things she could be calling about before you even pick up the phone.
+Your thoughts get fuzzy and you feel anxious and unsettled.

 Anxiety sucks.
 I’m not going to try and pretend it doesn’t.
-But, while intense and often overwhelming, anxiety can be a really useful signal that something isn’t feeling right and your nervous system is trying to get you out of a scary situation.
+While intense and often overwhelming, anxiety can be a really useful signal that something isn’t feeling right.
+It is your nervous system trying to get you out of a scary situation.

 Wait.
 Not cool!
 Not cool!!

 Listen to this episode on Apple Podcasts, Spotify, Overcast, Podcast Addict, Pocket Casts, Castbox, Google Podcasts, Stitcher, Amazon Music, or on your favorite podcast platform.

 A perceived threat (aka- a worry) is taken by your body as a real threat.
 Unfortunately, this prevents you from getting that desired eight hours of restful sleep.
 Your mind ends up spinning in circles trying to get one step ahead of the threat.
 Your brain is trying to help.
 It says, wouldn’t it be great if you could just “fix” the feeling?
 Like, if you could just think through every possible scenario, then you won’t ever be surprised.
 Therefore you won’t have to feel… scared, disappointed, angry, or anything else unpleasant.